Before Your Visit

 Certain cells in your body carry the ability to transform themselves into the specific cell type needed for regenerating damaged tissue.
 These cells can differentiate into cartilage, ligament or disc material.
 We isolate them from your own bone marrow or fat cells.

 How do you decide whether to use Bone Marrow/Adipose Cell Therapy (BMAC) or PRP?

-There is a difference: PRP aids healing, and BMAC cause healing.
+To determine if PRP or BMAC is an appropriate approach, a consultation with a regenerative medicine specialist is recommended.
 If the harvesting effort was the same and the cost was no different, we would always use BMAC.
 We often start with PRP because it is much less invasive, complex and expensive than harvesting bone marrow and adipose tissue.
 Where patients have more severe disease, meniscal tears, tissue or labrum or disc injuries, BMAC injections work as seeds, and often produce better results.
 Because of this more challenging process, cellular treatments cost more than PRP.

 How is RestorePDX different from other clinics offering PRP?

 Unlike most pain-treatment clinics, we are deeply committed to building a precise diagnosis before we decide on a treatment path.
 RestorePDX is the only clinic with a full staff of multidisciplinary providers who embrace the philosophy of whole-body health: the healthier you are, the faster you will heal.

 RestorePDX was founded by a radiologist who has learned how to identify pain in medical imaging.
 Without that specific radiology expertise, other clinics may miss the complexity of what’s causing your pain; it’s often not where you feel it.
 With our expertise in radiology, we can identify contributing factors – and be sure we are treating the cause(s).
 We want to solve your whole problem.